aymericzip/intlayer/docs/docs/intlayer_with_nextjs_15_en.md

-# Getting Started with Intlayer and Next.js
+# Getting Started with Intlayer and Nextjs 15

 Setting up Intlayer in a Next.js application is straightforward: